 When the poles switch, scientists believe the Earth’s protective shield that minimizes solar and cosmic rays will weaken to as little as one-tenth of its ability.
 The recovery time for such an event is typically centuries.

 What this means for us is a likely worldwide blackout.
 A weakened magnetic field means it will impact the orbiting satellites due to large amounts of radiation.
 The timing systems inbuilt into the satellites that control the electric grids could suffer damage, and if damaged, experts believe the worldwide blackouts could last for decades.

 The rapid movement of magnetic north will also compromise the ‘smart’ technologies that are fast becoming a way of life.
 GPS technology, AI, autonomous vehicles and household appliances are all at risk.
 Any industries that rely on navigation systems will suffer or fail.

 Migratory animals will also feel the effects.
 These include whales, butterflies, and birds, to name a few.

-Despite the widespread panic a global blackout would induce, governments and researchers can prepare with action plans.
+Despite the widespread panic a global blackout would induce, governments and researchers can prepare by initiating action plans.
 It is critical to prepare and design technologies to withstand such events and to prepare communities to survive what is an inevitable event.
 Whether the poles flip tomorrow or thousands of years from now, they must design infrastructure with this in mind.

 The Earth’s poles have been flipping for millions of years and will continue to do so into the future.
 All we can do is educate ourselves and prepare.
 This one has nothing to do with climate change.

 *This article (Scientists Baffled as Earth’s Magnetic North Pole is Moving Faster than Ever) is a free and open source.
 You have permission to republish this article under a Creative Commons license with attribution to author Aral Bereux and DNewsHQ.
 Anything else will be considered Copyright Infringement.